MicrosoftDocs/fabric-docs/docs/real-time-intelligence/workspace-monitoring-eventhouse.md

 ## Additional operations

-To see a list of all the operations you can query, see [Eventhouse logs](../get-started/eventhouse-logs.md)
+To see a list of all the operations you can query, see [Operation logs](../get-started/workspace-monitoring-overview.md#operation-logs)

 ## Sample queries